johnsonsirv/ankle-arrival-backend/README.md

 <p>
   <b>Ankle Arrival</b> - Connects sports athletes to physiotherapists and provides an instant diagnosis to sports-related injuries using Artificial Intelligence.

-<b>Ankle Arrival</b> runs on a RESTful back-end API that support basic functionalities.
+<b>Ankle Arrival</b> runs on a RESTful back-end API that support basic functionalities such as:
 </p>

 - Users can signup / signin